microsoft/dicom-server/DicomConformanceStatement.md

 202 (Accepted) |When some instances in the request have been stored but others have failed.
 400 (Bad Request)|The request was badly formatted.
 406 (Not Acceptable)|The specified `Accept` header is not supported.
-409 (Conflict) |When none of the instances in the request have been stored but some have not.
+409 (Conflict) |When none of the instances in the store transaction request have been stored.
 415 (Unsupported Media Type)|The provided `Content-Type` is not supported.

 ### Response Payload